unitedstates/congress-legislators/README.md

 * instagram: The current official Instagram handle of the legislator.
 * instagram_id: The numeric ID of the current official Instagram handle of the legislator.
 * facebook: The username of the current official Facebook presence of the legislator.
-* facebook_id: The numeric ID of the current official Facebook presence of the legislator.

 Several legislators do not have an assigned YouTube username.
 In these cases, only the youtube_id field is populated.